DataShades/file-keeper/docs/adapters/filebin.md

 ## Overview

-This adapter provides a convenient way to integrate Filebin with File Keeper.
+This adapter provides a convenient way to integrate Filebin with file-keeper.
 You'll need to have the `filebin` library installed (`pip install filebin`) and a running Filebin instance.

 ## Initialization Example